Intership-Germany/DinnerHopping-s-Website/backend/README.md

 			marks the registration as paid.
 		- If provider is 'stripe' (and `STRIPE_API_KEY` is set): creates (or returns) a payment record in DB and opens a Stripe Checkout Session.
 The code stores our DB payment id in Stripe session metadata so webhooks can map back reliably.
-		- If provider is 'wero': returns bank transfer instructions including an EPC QR payload the app can render; an admin can confirm with POST /payments/{id}/confirm.
 		- If `STRIPE_API_KEY` is not set (dev mode): creates a dev-local payment document and returns a local `/payments/{id}/pay` link which marks the payment as paid when visited.
 	- The implementation uses a DB atomic upsert to avoid duplicate-key races and supports